Colourful costumes and music fill streets for Notting Hill Carnival

 “I have never seen anything dangerous.”

+“There is negative to everything.
+But the idea is that those are always a small group of people.
+To allow those small groups of negative individuals to then be the message of what carnival is, I think that’s really unfair.

+“This is something to be celebrated and it should remain in place.”

-All major music and sound systems were switched off at 3pm for three minutes to commemorate those who were killed in the fire in Grenfell Tower, which is still clad in scaffolding and towers over the carnival route.
+All major music and sound systems were switched off at 3pm for three minutes to honour those who were killed in the 2017 fire in Grenfell Tower, which is still clad in scaffolding and towers over the carnival route, and Kelso Cochrane, who was murdered in a racially motivated attack in Notting Hill in 1959.

 About one million people are expected to be on the streets of west London for the event, the Metropolitan Police said previously.